 - A home buying process catered to your situation and focused on your goals.

 - Expectations from the start and constant communication throughout.

 - A well-staged and marketed home will sell for more and in less time, that is an undisputed fact.

 - Someone working every step of the way to make the process as hassle free as possible, negotiating for your best interests.

 - From initial consultation, to offers, to all of the steps until closing, to the continued relationship after closing, this is a major process.
 We are professionals that take our job as seriously as the commitment you are making to buy or sell a home.

 - Talk to family and friends that have recently bought or sold a home.
 Ask them questions about their experience.
 How responsive was agent?
 Were they pushy?
 Patient?
 Did they educate me on the process in the beginning and throughout?
 Were they honest?

 - Go online and Google/Facebook them.
-It is worth doing a little research here, the stakes are too high.
+It is worth doing a little research.
+The stakes are too high.
 Find out how they present themselves personally and professionally.
 Read their reviews.
 Would this be a good fit?

 - Or, just call me! 🙂